Gagandeep1051/Flixters/README.md

 <img src="https://github.com/Gagandeep1051/Flixters/blob/master/walkthroughFlixter.gif" width=250><br>

 ### Notes
 This project really helped me learn more about app development.
 This was my first app that I worked on that used an API.
 It was a really good experience learning and improving my development skills.
-Looking forward to making more app and grow stronger in code.
+Looking forward to making more app and grow stronger in coding.

 ### Open-source libraries used